 Stock market investors use different approaches to value companies.
 The most common approach is to use the price-to-earnings (PE) multiple to do that.
 This is a common approach that looks at a company’s stock price compared with its earnings.

 Another approach is known as the rule of 40, which identifies a company’s value by looking at its revenue growth and its profit margins.
-This approach is mostly ideal for companies using software-as-a-service (SaaS) like Salesforce and Dropbox.
+This approach is particularly well-suited for companies that use software-as-a-service (SaaS) solutions, such as Salesforce and Dropbox.

-The sum of parts is one of the best ways to value Strategy because of how its business is structured.
-Ideally, this approach looks at the two businesses: software and Bitcoin holdings, and then places a value on each of them.
+The sum of parts is one of the best ways to value Strategy because of its business structure.
+Ideally, this approach examines the two businesses, software and Bitcoin holdings, and assigns a value to each.

 Strategy Bitcoin Holdings